18 Must-Have Negotiation Skills For Procurement Professionals

 The sea, with its bountiful resource of stored natural gasses, has been the object of dispute between the countries near the South China Sea for almost 50 years.

 In 2013, the Philippines instituted arbitral proceedings against China regarding the South China Sea.
-After 3 years, the Permanent Court of Arbitration at the Hague ruled in favor of the Philippines.
+After 3 years, the Permanent Court of Arbitration at The Hague ruled in favor of the Philippines.
 However, China refuses to accept the court’s authority.

 China is expanding its land in the South China Sea.
 It has particularly piled up sands, constructed ports, built military bases, and deployed heavy armor in the Spratly Islands.